kirigen-ai/pipelines/README.md

 2. Community-driven development creates better solutions faster
 3. Transparent tools lead to more reliable systems

-Our mission is to provide the foundational infrastructure that transforms experimental AI into dependable, cognitive-ai.
-By open sourcing Kirigen, we're making orchestration accessible to everyone, from individual developers to large organizations.
+Our mission is to provide foundational cognitive systems that transforms experimental AI into dependable, cognitive-ai.
+By open sourcing pipelines, we're making orchestration accessible to everyone, from individual developers to large organizations.

 <div align="center">